Prasophyllum drummondii

-Prasophyllum drummondii, commonly known as the swamp leek orchid, is a species of orchid endemic to the south-west of Western Australia.
+Prasophyllum drummondii, commonly known as swamp leek orchid, is a species of orchid endemic to the south-west of Western Australia.
 It is a late-flowering species with a single tubular leaf and up to thirty brownish-orange or pale yellow flowers and often grows in standing water.

 Description

 Prasophyllum drummondii is a terrestrial, perennial, deciduous, herb with an underground tuber and which often grows in clumps.
 It has a single smooth, tube-shaped leaf 250-700 mm long and 4-8 mm in diameter near the base.
 Between ten and thirty or more flowers are arranged on a flowering spike 300-800 mm high.
 The flowers are brownish-orange, sometimes yellow, 12-14 mm long and about 10 mm wide.
 As with others in the genus, the flowers are inverted so that the labellum is above the column rather than below it.
 The dorsal sepal curves downwards, the petals face forwards and the lateral sepals are erect and joined to each other by their sides.
 The labellum is broad, turns sharply upwards and has a wavy edge.
 Flowering occurs from October to December.